bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/README.md

 bugs.md (I don't know how to create new .md file, didn't want to waste time at the beginning figuring it out)

+Bug 1: Typo in table view segue
+    -Fixed
+Bug 2: Creating new threads is not working

+Bug 2: request URL had wrong methods called in ThreadController